 According to details found in a 2016 paper published in the Journal of Health Economics, on average, the process costs about €1.9 billion and takes 13 years before the drug can be introduced into the market.

-Mathieu Galtier, the coordinator of the particular project, asserted that the startup was aiming at considerably accelerating the understanding and search process of the various compounds that may work as drugs.
+Mathieu Galtier, the coordinator of the particular project, asserted that the startup was aiming at considerably accelerating the understanding and search process of the various compounds that may work like drugs.

 “The big goal here is to accelerate and reduce the cost of the discovery of drugs,” he said.